Joint Ph.D. Program in Biomedical Engineering

 Specifics of the PhD in Biomedical Engineering

-Prior to the first semester of study, the student meets with the PhD Program Committee and develops an individualized learning contract.
-This document maps the student's plan of study to math career goals with the PhD curriculum.
+Prior to the first semester of study, the student meets with the PhD Program Director and develops an individualized learning contract.
+This document maps the student's plan of study to match career goals with the PhD curriculum.
 The development of the learning contract involves reviewing the student's prior courses, assessing future course needs, planning for qualifying exams and lab rotations, and initiating discussion of research interests.
-If a student enters the program with a research and mentor identified, that mentor is also included in the planning.
+If a student enters the program with a research and mentor identified, the mentor is also included in the planning.

 This learning contract is revised during each semester's advising period and it is updated as necessary.
 The Academic Progress Committee, comprised of NJIT and Rutgers University faculty, monitors the progress of students through the completion of their degrees.

 Students entering the program following an MS in biomedical engineering are required to take a minimum of 24 credits of advanced courses.
 Twelve credits of advanced biomedical engineering shall be selected in the field of specialization chosen by the student.
 Generally, the courses selected are offered at NJIT and are listed in the university course catalog.
 Courses from other engineering departments are considered on a case by case basis.
 Twelve credits of course work will also be required in advanced life sciences.
-These include GSDN 5200Q Introduction to Biomedical Sciences, which is referred as the "Core" course and is required of all PhD students in the Graduate School of Biomedical Sciences - Rutgers University.
-For course information visit, http://njms.rutgers.edu/gsbs/olc/index.php.
-This 5-credit course is augmented by a 1-credit BME 611- Engineering Aspects of Molecular and Cellular Biology - NJIT.
-The remaining 6 credits of life sciences courses should reinforce the student's area of specialization.
-Students may propose alternative courses taken at Rutgers University-Newark's Institute of Molecular and Behavioral Neuroscience.
-For course information visit,http://psych.rutgers.edu/course-syllabi.
+The remaining credits can be taken either from Rutgers or NJIT.
+For more course information visit the Rutgers Graduate Course Information.
+Students may propose alternative courses from at Rutgers University-Newark's Institute of Molecular and Behavioral Neuroscience.
+For course information visit, http://cmbn.rutgers.edu/.